 This is a fictionalized story based on the real life experiences of Miriam Moss, a fifteen-year-old English schoolgirl who was held hostage on a plane hijacked by the Palestinian Liberation Front in 1970.

 Wait for me

-"On her father's farm in Scotland in 1945, Lorna Anderson's life consists of endless chores, rationing, knitting Red Cross scarves, and praying for an Allied victory.
-So when Paul Vogel, a German prisoner of war, is assigned as the new farmhand, Laura is appalled.
-How can she possibly work alongside the enemy when her own brothers are risking their lives for their country?
-But as Lorna reluctantly spends time with Paul, she feels herself changing.
-The more she learns about him--from his time in the war to his life back home in Germany--the more she sees the boy behind the soldier.
-Soon Lorna is battling her own warring heart.
+"On her father's farm in Scotland in 1945, Lorna Anderson meets German POW Paul Vogel, assigned as the new farmhand.
+At first Laura is appalled but as she learns more about his family and life in Germany, the more she sees the boy behind the soldier.
 Loving Paul could mean losing her family and the life she's always known.
 With tensions rising all around them, Lorna must decide how much she's willing to sacrifice before the end of the war determines their fate"

 "When Rowan finds a skeleton on her family's property, investigating the brutal, century-old murder leads to painful discoveries about the past.
 Alternating chapters tell the story of William, another teen grappling with the racial firestorm leading up to the 1921 Tulsa race riot, providing some clues to the mystery"